 Alhambra, Fight in Restaurant, PC 241, Convictions Expunged

-Therefore, when each of our clients had fulfilled all terms of their plea bargain and had reached the half-way mark of their summary probation, they contacted Greg Hill & Associates to explore early termination of their probation and then, expungement.
+Therefore, when each of our clients had fulfilled all terms of their plea bargain and had reached the half-way mark of their summary, or informal, probation, they contacted Greg Hill & Associates to explore early termination of their probation and then, expungement.

-Our office assembled both a motion for modification of probation under Penal Code § 1203.3 and petition for dismissal (also known as a motion for expungement) under Penal Code § 1203.4 for each client.
+Our office then prepared both a motion for modification of probation under Penal Code § 1203.3 and a petition for dismissal (also known as a motion for expungement) under Penal Code § 1203.4 for each client.

-The motions contained a declaration from each client with exhibits showing each had moved forward with their life, only to be shadowed by being on probation and having a conviction.
+The motions contained a declaration from each client with exhibits showing how each had moved forward with their life, only to be shadowed by being on probation and having a conviction.
 The motion for modification of probation for our client who was the school teacher also included exhibits that were her periodic performance evaluations as teacher, which stated that she was a valuable member of the school staff.
+We also included a photocopy of her teaching credential.

 The Alhambra judge hearing the motions, granted all six motions over the arguments of the District Attorney that a plea bargain was a contract and our clients had not fulfilled all of its terms.